 Xylella fastidiosa (Xf), a Gram-negative fastidious bacterium, is the causal agent of Pierce's disease (PD) of grapevine (Vitis vinifera) and several other economically important diseases (Chatterjee et al., 2008).
 Xf is limited to the xylem of the plant host and is transmitted by xylem-feeding insects, mainly sharpshooters.
 Extensive xylem vessel blockage occurs in infected vines (Sun et al., 2013), and symptoms include leaf scorch, raisining of berries, stunting, and vine death.
-PD has devastated some viticulture areas in California, and there are currently no effective control measures available to growers besides roguing of infected vines and severe pruning.
+PD has devastated some viticulture areas in California.

-Our previous study confirmed that lipopolysaccharide (LPS) is a major virulence factor for Xf.
+Our previous study confirm that lipopolysaccharide (LPS) is a major virulence factor for Xf.
 LPS comprises approximately 70% of the Gram-negative bacterial cell surface, making it the most dominant macromolecule displayed on the cell surface (Caroff & Karibian, 2003).
 LPS is a tripartite glycolipid that is generally comprised of a highly-conserved lipid A, an oligosaccharide core, and a variable O antigen polysaccharide (Whitfield, 1995) (Fig. 1).
-We then sought to test the hypothesis that the Xf LPS molecule acts as a Pathogen-Associated Molecular Pattern (PAMP), and the long chain O antigen serves to shield Xf from host recognition, thereby modulating the host's perception of Xf infection (Rapicavoli et al., 2018).
+We demonstrated the Xf O antigen is a linear α 1-2 linked rhamnan and compositional alterations to the O antigen significantly affected the adhesive properties of Xf, consequently affecting biofilm formation and virulence (Clifford et al., 2013).
+In addition, we demonstrated that truncation of the LPS molecule severely compromises insect acquisition of Xf (Rapicavoli et al., 2015).
+We coupled these studies with quantification of the electrostatic properties of the sharpshooter foregut to better understand the interface between the Xf cell and the insect.
+We then sought to test our additional hypothesis that the Xf LPS molecule acts as a Pathogen-Associated Molecular Pattern (PAMP), and the long chain O antigen serves to shield Xf from host recognition, thereby modulating the host's perception of Xf infection (Rapicavoli et al., 2018).